rishuray123/reinforcement_learning/README.md

 # reinforcement_learning
-Training an RL agent in a custom agent using different algorithms
+Training an RL agent in a custom environment using different algorithms